ImanJowkar/docker/README.md

 ### what is docker image

-It is a template that will have all the dependencies along with your application binaries. this is image should not have any sources code or unwanted dependencies.
+It is a template that will have all the dependencies along with your application binaries.

 ### what is docker container
 running instance of a docker image, or is an isolated process running in an isolated environment created by cgroups and namespace. the processes running within this container are visible to your host machine, but the process that runs in host machine is not visible in docker container.

 ### what is cgroups & namespace
 namespace provide the container necessary resources like storage, network, file system, ... cgroups provide resources like RAM, CPU. so with cgroups and namespaces your container are usually created.